 Another Thai massage place we recommend which has affordable pricing is Thai Sabai Massage located at 5261 Hollywood Blvd.
 Visit: www.thaisabai.com or Phone: 323 485-2800

 Hollywood Hair Designs was located in a small Thai oriented shopping plaza and had been in business for over 30 years, run by the same owner Tony… as he says, “before Thai town was even here”.
-He is a great guy who knew all the local history and was able to really tell an entertaining story and provide a good haircut.
+He was a great guy who knew all the local history and was able to really tell an entertaining story and provide a good haircut.
 Unfortunately his shop is now closed – and we fear he may have succumbed to his diabetes

 The Thai New Year (Songkran Festival) in Thailand is always celebrated on April 15th, but the Thai New Years Festival in Thai town is always held the first Sunday of every April.
 Because 5 major blocks of Hollywood Blvd are completely closed to traffic and the large crowds that hit this event, it is highly recommended you take the Metro or use the Park-and-Ride lot.
 If you take the metro jump on the Red Line and get off on the Hollywood/Western stop.
 This is Thai culture at its best (outside of Thailand that is).
 The center of the street is filled with food, vendor, fruit carvings and other educational booths.
 A boxing ring is setup for ongoing Muay Thai (Thai Boxing events) including even little kids who fight each other.
 The fights always draw huge crowds.
 Famous Thai VIPS and celebrities including actors and musicians are flown in from Bangkok to participate in this new year’s celebration.
 IPtv which is the main Thai TV station for Thai’s abroad, broadcasts live and interviews famous people.
 There are several stages including a culture stage and musical stage – we saw the famous Swedish duo Jonas and Christy perform live – always a treat to see two Farang (foreigners) singing old Thai country music to the great appreciation of the mostly Thai crowd.